 The decision task is the first task created when a new graph begins.
 It is responsible for creating the rest of the task graph.

 Tasks of the same kind have substantial similarities or share common processing logic and are grouped together in a kind.yml file.
+See Kinds for more information.

 Parses each of the kinds, applies logic in the transforms, and determines the order in which to create and schedule tasks.
+See Loading Tasks for more information

 A set of runtime values passed into the Decision task that define the context the graph is being generated in.
 For instance, parameters can be used to specify whether the generation is for a pull request or a push.
+See Parameters for a list of supported parameters.

 Taskcluster permission required to perform a particular action.
 Each task has a set of these permissions determining what it can do.